IrinaNorro/PythonProjects/README.md

 - While loop, if statements, randomization, functions (passing on arguments)

 ## Program using MONGO DB
-This program creates a database in MongoDB, creates one collection, asks user for data to be added to collection, adds data.
+This program stores data of candidates in municipal election in Mongo DB database.
+Program creates a database in MongoDB, creates one collection, asks user for data to be added to collection, adds data.
 In quiry prints all data and data using one attribute from collection.
+Code documentation in Finnish.

 #### Learned following
 - How to use Mongo DB Compass and add information in GUI